Code-Institute-Submissions/LiamGaff-Book-Marked_AugResub/README.md

 **Colours**
 * The main colours I used were teal and a beige(bisque) background.
 I felt these were very neutral and inviting colours that allowed the rest of the content to stand out.

 * I left all the text the same shade of black as it really stood out from the back round.
+This is excluding so of the built in materialized links which are orange.
+I decided to leave them this way as I thought they really suited the style of the page.

 **typrogapgy**
 * For most of the headings on the webpage i used 'Lobster', cursive.
 I chose this so the webpage wouldnt look too bland.
 I feel this font added a fun element to the website.